hackergod00001/iSee/TESTING_RESULTS.md

 ## Conclusion

-✅ **IMPLEMENTATION COMPLETE**: The notch-integrated camera overlay has been successfully implemented with all requested features:
+✅ **IMPLEMENTATION COMPLETE AND FIXED**: The notch-integrated camera overlay has been successfully implemented and fixed with all requested features:

-- Seamless notch integration
+- ✅ **FIXED**: Seamless notch integration (was opening as separate window, now properly morphs from notch)
+- ✅ **FIXED**: Proper positioning calculation with dedicated `getNotchPosition()` method
+- ✅ **FIXED**: `showWithLiquidExpansion()` now uses notch positioning instead of old logic
-- Immediate camera feed display
+- ✅ Immediate camera feed display
-- Preserved button layout
+- ✅ Preserved button layout (X on left, gear on right)
-- Optimized animations
+- ✅ Optimized animations (0.6s expansion, 0.5s collapse)
-- Professional visual design
+- ✅ Professional visual design

+**Key Fix Applied**: The issue was that `showWithLiquidExpansion()` was calling `positionWindow()` which used old positioning logic.
+Now it uses `getNotchPosition()` for proper notch alignment.

-The app is running successfully and ready for comprehensive user testing.
+The app is running successfully (PID: 5285) and ready for comprehensive user testing with proper notch integration.